-The proposed FY 2021 budget worksheet provides a detailed overview of each program's budget.
+The proposed FY 2021 budget worksheet included in your packet provides a detailed overview of each program's budget.
 Program Managers participated in the development of their program budget(s), and successful budget implementation will depend on diligent monitoring of revenue and expenditures by each Program Manager.